FLATLAY/flatlayWiki/flatlay-user-story.md

 **Profile:**
 There is some different stuff in this Portion.
 * editing of the user profile here.
-Email, Instagram, Twitter, Facebook can be modified in this portion
+Email, Instagram, Twitter, Facebook, pictuer... can be modified in this portion

 ![Screenshot 165](/uploads/screenshot-165.png "Screenshot 165")